Zomba Nsondole Constituency

 Zomba Nsondole Constituency is a constituency for the National Assembly of Malawi, located in the Zomba District of Malawi's Southern Region.
 It is one of the 10 constituencies in the district that elects one member of parliament by the first past the post system.

 The constituency has several wards, all electing councilors for the Zomba District.
 In 2009, the member of parliament who represented the constituency was Jenipher Deborah Chilunga.

+In 2019 there was a considerable protest after Abu Naliwa was declared the winner.
+Five village headmen led the protest arguing that the result was rigged by the winner.